szaumoor/mkhiinbg2/README.md

 * 20241024 - Nightly.
 Drop the BASE.
 Added Paperdoll, Animations & Soundset support.
 * 20241025 - Nightly.
 Added SoA NPC Banters.
 Fixed a few item issues.
 Added additional portrait option.
+* 20241029 - Nightly.
+Added various interjections (though many are still unwritten).
+Added City Gate encounter.
+Added conversation in the Copper Coronet, post killing all the slavers, where M'Khiin can be changed to Neutral Good.

 ## LICENSING
 * M'Khiin's resources are pulled from the base Siege of Dragonspear game.
 I don't own any of it.